-(The pen option is only available in PowerPoint 2016 and PowerPoint for Office 365.)
+(The pen option is only available in PowerPoint 2016 and newer versions.)

 Use pen to select and interact with content by default If you don't want to automatically be in inking mode when Office detects your active pen or stylus, select this check box to use your pen to select objects by default.

 These options area available in PowerPoint 2010 and newer versions.)